-Welcome to the qom-v1.0.1 Documentation!
+Welcome to the qom-v1.0.2 Documentation!

-The Quantum Optomechanics Toolbox (packaged as qom) is a wrapper-styled, scalable toolbox featuring multiple modules for the calculation of stationary as well as dynamical properties of many-body quantum optomechanical systems.
+The Quantum Optomechanics Toolbox (packaged as qom) is a wrapper-styled, scalable toolbox featuring multiple modules for the calculation of stationary as well as dynamical properties of linearized quantum optomechanical systems.
 Backed by numerical libraries like NumPy and SciPy, and featuring the highly customizable visualizations offered by Matplotlib and Seaborn APIs, the toolbox aims to serve as an easy-to-use alternative to writing code explicitly and avoiding repetitive exercises for presentable visuals.

 Key Features